-This blog post was provided by Charles Dimov, an experienced marketing professional and one of our former clients.
+This blog post was provided by Charles Dimov, VP marketing, ContractPodAi, and an expert in driving qualified leads.

-For the past three and a half years, I have led global marketing for a small retail software firm, OrderDynamics.
+Until June 2019, I led global marketing for a small retail software firm, OrderDynamics.
 In all regards, the company was a startup with a serious challenge.
 Four years ago, it was a 40-person firm, spun off from a larger organization.
 It had no discernible market presence.
 For the most part, no one in the industry had heard of us.
 There was no significant brand presence, compared to several goliaths in the industry like IBM, Oracle, and SAP.
 The flow of inbound leads was sporadic at best.
 To approximate, we had about 30 inbound raw leads per month.

 Public Relations & Qualified Leads

-Starting with a vision, and marketing strategy (content centric – inbound), we added a communications / PR plan to the marketing mix.
-With buyer personas in hand, we focused on creating high-quality content, and on an ongoing public relations push.
+Starting with a vision, and marketing strategy (content centric – inbound), we added a communications/PR plan to the marketing mix.
+With buyer personas in hand, we focused on creating high-quality content, and on an ongoing PR push.
 For a fast start, we outsourced this expertise.

 Publishing educational, non-promotional content on a consistent basis was part of the plan.
-Content included white papers, topic briefs, data sheets, brochures, webinars, podcasts and ground-breaking industry research (developed in-house).
+Content included white papers, topic briefs, data sheets, brochures, webinars, podcasts and ground-breaking industry research.

 Through these initiatives, we established an ideal platform for a blogging strategy, using SEO to catch the interest of ideal buyers.

-Good content gave us a chance to drive press releases, provide media quotes, submit non-paid bylines to industry publications, offer guest posts, and even interview on podcasts.
-These third-party public relations efforts started driving an influx in inbound raw leads.
-On the marketing funnel, raw leads converted to qualified leads with a growing number of prospective customers.
+This gave us a chance to drive press releases, provide media quotes, submit non-paid bylines, offer guest posts, and interviews on podcasts.
+These earned public relations efforts started driving an influx in inbound raw leads.
+In the marketing funnel, raw leads converted to qualified leads with a growing number of prospective customers.

-After ramping up our PR efforts, page views grew from less than 6,000 per month to peaks just shy of 18,000 per month.
-More importantly, the marketing department grew inbound leads to as high as 400 per month.
-Over three years, more than 240 third-party industry publications referenced OrderDynamics.
-This in just over three years.
-Twelve of these were quotes in Forbes magazine, with one full unpaid article written about our research in the publication.
+After ramping up our PR efforts, page views grew from less than 6,000 per month, and peaking at just shy of 18,000 per month.
+More importantly, marketing grew inbound leads to as high as 400 per month.
+Over three years, more than 240 third-party references appeared for OrderDynamics.
+All in only three years!
+This included 12 quotes in Forbes, with one unpaid article focused on our research.

 Proof in the Qualified Leads

-You may wonder, did PR really provide sales-ready qualified leads?
+But, did PR really provide sales-ready qualified leads?
 I wanted to know this answer too.
-So, we closely watched our inbounds in the stages in the sales process, in sales calls, and through our qualification process.
-Over the past two years, from close to 300 qualified leads analyzed, most were attributed to SEO (organic search), at 36%.
-We found the next largest category to be the ‘Direct’ sourced qualified leads, the people who directly typed in our website address, at 33%.
-However, as a small firm starting with an almost completely unknown brand, these sources must be largely attributed to our public relations efforts.
+So, we closely watched inbounds in each stage of the sales process, on sales calls, and throughout the qualification process.
+Over two years, we analyzed close to 300 qualified leads.
+At 36%, most were attributed to SEO (organic search).
+The next largest category was ‘Direct’ sourced qualified leads.
+These were people who directly typed in our website address, at 33%.
+However, with an almost completely unknown brand, we knew these sources must be largely attributed to PR efforts.

-If there is any doubt in your mind – public relations does work!
+If there is any doubt in your mind – PR does work!
 And there are results to prove it.
 For instance, solid public relations execution drove 33% of our sales accepted leads (SAL – qualified leads).

 My husband and I recently introduced our 9-year old son to the classic Will Smith song – Summertime.
 Even though this jam dropped way back in 1993, it still has a coolness factor to it, according to my son!
 The song talks about summer being a time where you can sit back and unwind.